arszen123/offer-notification-application/README.md

 ## Deployment

-First create `.env` file with an `EMAIL` variable, where the notifications should be sent.
+Create a `.env` file with an `EMAIL` variable, where the notifications should be sent.

 ```sh
 # Install dependencies